-- All classes in the Nursing program must be completed with a "C" or better grade in order to advance to the next course within the program and to earn the degree of Associate in Science in Nursing.
+- All classes in the Nursing program must be completed with a "C" (75%) or higher in order to advance to the next course within the program and to earn the degree of Associate of Science in Nursing.

-- In addition, enrolled students are required to take a series of mandatory ATI content mastery examinations after the completion of each course in the nursing program.
+- In addition, enrolled students are required to take a series of mandatory Kaplan content mastery examinations after the completion of each course in the nursing program.

 - Transfer students from other nursing programs will be evaluated on an individual basis.
 This process requires a completed application, college catalog, letter from the former program director and course syllabus for all successfully completed nursing courses.